luciolucio/holi/CONTRIBUTING.md

 To run tests against the candidate jar, run `make test-all-libs`.

+#### Performance tests

+Run `QUICK_PERF_TESTS=true make perftest` for a quicker but higher uncertainty performance test.

+Use just `make perftest` for a longer, more precise measurement.

 ### Code formatting

 Run `make fmt-check` to see if code formatting is ok, and `make fix` to fix formatting automatically.